 All applicants for the M.S. degree are considered for financial assistance.
 The most common forms are described below.

-Teaching Assistantships (TA) provide a ($23,329 for AY 2013-2014) stipend plus full tuition.
-Duties involve an average of 12 hours of work per week and may include assisting in the laboratory or recitation sections and grading reports or homework.
+Teaching Assistantships (TA) for academic year 2015-2016 provide a $24,510 stipend plus full tuition.
+Duties involve an average of 12 hours of work per week during each of the 15 week semesters.

 Partial Tuition Assistantships